jlperona-teaching/ecs390-spring20/notes/tips-for-zoom.md

 > *Do you want to use chat, and if so, how do you want to use it?*

-Just depends, be consistent about it.

-Some instructors use it to get answers from students, but there is the participation markers (similar to the Raise Hand feature) and polls (which you need to enable in settings) that can also be used for that feature.
+Using chat is tricky, mostly because I feel that it causes problems that you may not want to deal with.
+It's up to you to decide if it's worth using.
+There's other ways you can use chat, but the two I've listed below are the main two I've seen in terms of instructors using it as part of their teaching.

+Some instructors use chat to get answers from students when they ask a question.
+However, there are the participation markers in the Participants window that let you get answers to simple yes/no questions.
+The Polls feature (which you need to enable in the settings on the Zoom website) allow you to ask multiple-choice questions, and that may be useful as well.
+Finally, you can use the Raise Hand feature, which is right next to the participation markers, to call on an individual student if they have an answer.

-Some instructors use it to ask for questions from students, but the Raise Hand feature is better about notifying the host that there's a question compared to attempting to constantly look at chat.
+Some instructors use chat to ask for questions from students after they're done with a topic.
+That said, the Raise Hand feature is better about notifying the host that there's a question compared to attempting to constantly look at chat.
-Especially true if you're using an iPad or other table to scribe, since you can't see chat on there.
+This is especially true if you're using an iPad to scribe, since you can't see chat on there.

+> *Keep chat professional if you do decide to use it.*

-Also prevent chat from becoming Twitch chat if you do decide to use the chat.
+Don't let chat become Twitch chat if you do decide to use it.
-This is a professional environment.
+This is a professional environment, and your students should act like it.
 You may need to remind students (or threaten to stop using the chat) if they behave inappropriately.
-Chat can get recorded much like the actual lecture so they should mind what they say.
+Chat can get recorded in a similar manner to regular recordings, so they should mind what they say while using it.

-Remember you can also kick individual users if they're behaving inappropriately.
+Remember that you can also kick individual users if they're behaving inappropriately.

 ### Finishing a Meeting